Actrice: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • Earth Girls Are Easy (1988)

-Lisa Boyle (born August 6, 1968) is an American actress and model who gained fame for her appearances in Playboy magazine.
-She also works as a freelance photographer for various publications.
+Lisa Doreen Boyle (born August 6, 1968) is an American actress and model most known for her appearances in Playboy magazine and its various Special Editions.
+She is also a freelance photographer, shooting content for various publications.

 Poster for Lost Highway (1997)